 This course focuses on the application of criminal intelligence analysis tools, techniques and methods to the management of major cases which include homicide investigations, narcotics trafficking, sex offences, extortion and kidnapping.
 It also examines the importance of the analytical role in providing strategic and tactical direction in major crimes investigations.

-Students who have been accepted into a Forensic Science program where this course is a part of the program matrix may register without any further approvals.
-Students who are not currently accepted in a Forensics program or, if this course is NOT part of your program matrix, please contact the Program Assistants Fiona or Julia for departmental approval @ BCIT_Forensics@bcit.ca.
+This course will be offered ONLINE for the 202130 Fall term and classes will include pre-recorded videos as well as LIVE portions.
+Students are not recommended to take other courses with overlapping schedules.
+There is no required textbook for this offering.
+For information on Forensic Science programs and courses, please visit: bcit.ca/cas/Forensics .
+Students who have been accepted into a Forensics program where this course is a part of the matrix may register without any further approvals.
+Students who are not currently accepted in a Forensics program or, if this course is NOT part of your program matrix, please contact the Program Assistants for departmental approval at BCIT_Forensics@bcit.ca.
 For information on Forensic programs and courses, please visit: https://www.bcit.ca/cas/forensics.

 Upon successful completion of this course, the student will be able to: